algoverzum/problemset/topics/prefix-sum/asteroid-queries/statement/statement.en.md

 Welcome to our planet!
 We need your help!
 It has been $N$ days since the asteroid-rain started to fall on us.
 We recorded the number of asteroids that we detected each day $(A_i, i=1, 2, \ldots, N)$.

 Our mage, Sigissimus says that he can disrupt the force to stop the catastrophe, but he needs to know instantly the answer to two types of questions:

-1. How many asteroids were detected in the first K days altogether?
+1. How many asteroids were detected in the first $K$ days altogether?
 2. How many asteroids were detected in total between two given days (including the beginning and end)?

 Sigissimus asks a lot of questions, please help us in giving the answers!